fooxg/2048-ai/README.md

 ## Hardcode algorithm

 Works similar to random shuffle with limited one way.
-This algorithm will try to do some basic stuff to follow pattern:
+This algorithm will try to do some basic stuff to follow zig zag pattern starting from top and slowly descending in order.